Freely-Given-org/ESFM/README.md

 Scripts will be provided to do the following:

-1. Convert ESFM files to stock USFM 3 (perhaps by selecting the desired phrasing options and other details at the time -- of course this will often be a lossy conversion)
+1. Convert ESFM files to stock USFM 3 (perhaps by selecting the desired phrasing options and other details at the time -- of course this will usually be a lossy conversion)
 2. Compile the ESFM files and create the indexes
 3. Package an ESFM folder into a [Scripture Burrito](https://docs.burrito.bible)
 4. Rapidly load compiled ESFM and associated indexes